The Oil Sector In Ecuador

 Currently, Ecuador’s most productive oil blocks reside in the northeastern part of the country, with Shushufindi and Auca as two of the most prolific fields.
 However, with the inauguration of the Panacocha field in the Ecuadorian Amazon – the first new production expansion since the current government took office in 2007 – the promise of a new major oil block has been realized.

-While Ecuador lays claims to the third largest oil reserves in South America, after Venezuela and Brazil, mostly located in the Oriente Basin, underlying the Amazon, and despite its respectable oil production of 500,000 bbl/day, Ecuador is still a net importer of refined oil products, due to the lack of sufficient domestic refining capacity to meet local demand.
-This ushers in the first, of several, challenges facing Ecuador’s oil sector.
+While Ecuador lays claims to the third-largest oil reserves in South America, after Venezuela and Brazil, mostly located in the Oriente Basin, underlying the Amazon, and despite its respectable oil production of 500,000 bbl/day, Ecuador is still a net importer of refined oil products, due to the lack of sufficient domestic refining capacity to meet local demand.

 Esmeraldas Refinery (PetroEcuador) – 110,000 bpd;